pukkapies/urop2019/README.md

 This dataframe acts as a clean dataset containing all the essential information about the tracks and will be used throughout the project.

-For more information about how these functions are used, see ????(the smaller readme)
+For more information about how these functions are used, see [here](https://github.com/pukkapies/urop2019/blob/all_readme/msd/README.md)

 **Example**